paymentwall/paymentwall.github.io/docs/desktop-bridge.md

 ---
 id: desktop-bridge
-permalink: bridge-home
+permalink: pay-home
 sectionsId: docs
-title: Bridge
+title: Pay API
 ---

-# Bridge
+# Pay API

-Bridge connects you with the [payment methods](https://www.paymentwall.com/payment-methods) provided by us and our partners together by using the [Pay API]().
+Pay API connects you with the [payment methods](https://www.paymentwall.com/payment-methods) provided by us and our partners together.

-Steps to integrate Bridge into your application:
+Steps to integrate it into your application:

 * [Build a payment methods selection form](#build-a-payment-selection-form).